-Donor Network of Arizona (DNA) saw its beginning as a branch of Good Samaritan Regional Medical Center, the hospital now called Banner – University Medical Center Phoenix.
-The organization assumed responsibility for organ procurement for most of the state of Arizona.
-By 1986, the hospital had established the state’s first organ and tissue bank, and the organization came to be known as Arizona Organ and Tissue Bank (AOTB).
+Organ donation in most of Arizona was originally coordinated by a department of Good Samaritan Regional Medical Center, the hospital now called Banner – University Medical Center Phoenix.
+By 1986, the hospital had established the state's first organ and tissue bank, which came to be known as Arizona Organ and Tissue Bank (AOTB).

 AOTB became an independent, community-based organization

-With the support of Good Samaritan Regional Medical Center, AOTB became an independent, community-based organization in 1992.
+With the support of Good Samaritan Regional Medical Center, St. Joseph’s Hospital and Medical Center, and University Medical Center, AOTB became an independent, community-based organization in 1992.

 AOTB changed its name to Donor Network of Arizona